dahlia/seonbi/README.md

 Installation
 ------------

-Seonbi provides official executable binaries for Linux (x86_64), macOS, and Windows (64-bit).
+Seonbi provides official executable binaries for Linux (x86_64, arm64), macOS (Intel & Apple Silicon), and Windows (64-bit).
 You can download them from the [releases] page.

 If you prefer [Scoop] on Windows use the Seonbi official bucket: